 The Humanities exam tests general knowledge of literature, art, and music and the other performing arts.
 It is broad in its coverage, with questions on all periods from classical to contemporary and in many different fields: poetry, prose, philosophy, art, architecture, music, dance, theater, and film.
-The examination requires test takers to demonstrate their understanding of the humanities through recollection of specific information, comprehension and application of concepts, and analysis and interpretation of various works of art.
+The exam requires test takers to demonstrate their understanding of the humanities through recollection of specific information, comprehension and application of concepts, and analysis and interpretation of various works of art.

 Because the exam is very broad in its coverage, it is unlikely that any one person will be well informed about all the fields it covers.
 The exam contains approximately 140 questions to be answered in 90 minutes.
 Some of these are pretest questions that will not be scored.
-Any time test takers spend on tutorials or providing personal information is in addition to the actual testing time.

 For test takers with satisfactory scores on the Humanities exam, colleges may grant credit toward fulfillment of a distribution requirement.
 Some may grant credit for a particular course that matches the exam in content.